CSUChico-CSCI540/CSCI540-Course-Materials/Syllabus.md

 * Practice Problems 5% (If non exist then will become part of Programming Projects percentage)
 * Lecture Attendance can improve/lower your grade (see above)

-###Project Grading Meetings/MOSS
+###Project Grading Meetings

-I'm going to try and get Stanford's MOSS system running to test your code against in this course.
-As such any students who fail to pass the MOSS checks will be required to meet with me for detailed interviews about the assignments.
+I will be testing your project submissions for code plagiarism and any of you who fail these tests will be required to meet with me for detailed interviews about the assignments.
+If is apparent you didn't do any of the work I reserve the right to treat your submission as a violation of the Honesty Policy.

 ###CSCI640 Readings/Questions